BuilderBench: The Building Blocks of Intelligent Agents: The need for a new benchmark

 \textbf{Why block-building?} Blocks conceptually form an atomic unit, allowing agents to build diverse structures.
 Many children spend years playing with blocks.
 Research in child development highlights that block play builds spatial~\citep{reifel1984block,wexler1998motor, Casey_2008, 10.1093/acprof:oso/9780195304381.001.0001} and arithmetic skills~\citep{Verdine_block_math, cheng2014spatial}.
 In addition to being useful for early human cognitive development, block-building is a mathematically rich area\footnote{In 2011, \citet{paterson2007maximumoverhang} was awarded the prestigious David P. Robbins Prize in mathematics for improving an upper bound on the maximum overhang using identical blocks.} with a deep history in AI and planning~\citep{GUPTA1992223, ahmad2019formalframeworkrobotconstruction, russel2010}.
 Building stable structures with blocks requires long-horizon planning and complex reasoning capabilities.
-While research on reasoning and generalization capabilities has almost become synonymous with large language models in recent years~\citep{touvron2023llamaopenefficientfoundation, deepseekai2025deepseekv3technicalreport, openai2024openaio1card, geminiteam2025geminifamilyhighlycapable}, block-building allows us to study whether this sort of reasoning and generalization can emerge from the ground up, through exploration and trial-and-error learning.
+While research on reasoning and generalization capabilities has almost become synonymous with large language models in recent years~\citep{touvron2023llamaopenefficientfoundation, deepseekai2025deepseekv3technicalreport, openai2024openaio1card, geminiteam2025geminifamilyhighlycapable}, block-building allows us to study whether this sort of reasoning and generalization can emerge through exploration and trial-and-error learning.
+Our central hypothesis, which motivates the use of block-building is that \textit{the space of skills and discoveries that an agent has to know to build all possible structures is so vast, that it is impossible to memorize them at design time.} An agent will always have to interact and make new discoveries to build any given target structure.

+\paragraph{Contributions.} To this end, we introduce the BuilderBench benchmark.
+BuilderBench is equipped with a simulated environment, consisting of a robot that can interact with blocks.
+The environment can output observations in the form of low level state information, images or language descriptions.
+Agents can control the robot using low level control actions or high level plans to control the robot.
+This enables many types of agents based on deep RL~\citep{mnih2013atari, pmlr-v80-haarnoja18b}, language models~\citep{brown_gpt2, wei2022emergent}, vision/video language models~\citep{radford2021clip, zhang2023videollamainstructiontunedaudiovisuallanguage} or vision language actions models~\citep{brohan2023rt1roboticstransformerrealworld, intelligence2025pi06vlalearnsexperience} to be evaluated in BuilderBench.